TIBHannover/ckanext-harvester4chem/README.md

 ### Running the Harvester Automatically (Cronjob)

-You can also use them for the
+You can also use them for the automatic harvesting usng cronjobs.

+In your `crontab -e` call the harvester from the ckan venv user.
+(Below example is from the default)

+        00 12 * * * /usr/lib/ckan/default/bin/ckan ckan -c /etc/ckan/default/ckan.ini harvester job <source-id>

+        05 12 * * * /usr/lib/ckan/default/bin/ckan ckan -c /etc/ckan/default/ckan.ini harvester run

+This will create and run the job for a given harvest source ID

 ## Tests